Bike trails through cities don’t get more scenic than this.

 This is, however, the center of Miami, and there are few places in the city where you are exempt from those sounds.

 I’ll accept the traffic sounds in exchange for the history and beauty offered on this easy ride.

 What’s near the Old Cutler Trail

 If you continue south on the bike trail, you pass The Deering Estate, 16701 SW 72nd Avenue

 While in Coral Gables, you can make a day of it visiting other nearby attractions.

 Coral Gables Venetian Pool is the only swimming pool ever to be included in the National Register of Historic Places.
-Carved out of limestone rock as a quarry in the 1920s, it is also the largest freshwater swimming pool in the U.S. with its water changed daily.
+Carved out of limestone rock as a quarry in the 1920s, it is also the largest freshwater swimming pool in the U.S.

 The trail is close to the historic and luxurious Biltmore Hotel, where you can admire its architecture and design, or eat lunch at one of its well-known bars and restaurants.
 (The Biltmore also is known for its large and impressive pool.)

 This article is original, produced exclusively for our readers and protected by U.S. Copyright law.
 Any use or re-publication without written permission is against the law.

 This page contains affiliate links from which we may earn a small commission when you make a purchase.
 This revenue supports our efforts to produced original, unbiased content for your enjoyment.